jjvaz25/ga-curriculum/curriculum/lesson-plans/15-intro-to-crud-and-firebase/README.md

 Firebase is a Google product.

 1. Go to https://console.firebase.google.com and click add a project.
 2. Give your project a name.
 Something descriptive of what you are building would be nice.
-Today we are building a Korn Fan Site, so something indicating that would be best.
+Today we are building a Message site.
 You don't need Google Analytics for today's project but perhaps for a real one you would.
 3. Click the Web icon (looks like: `</>`)
 4. Register your app.
 Yes, you need both an app and a project name.
 They can be the same.
 You don't need hosting.
 5. Copy and paste the configuration they show you somewhere safe.
 We'll need that later to connect.